 - Briny and sour cheeses as well as soft cheeses

-So not the most popular among wine snobs.
-But Merlot is still a prime pick for any dinner party or office get together.
+Merlot is not the most popular types of wine among snobs.
+But it’s still a prime pick for any dinner party or office get-together.

 The funny thing is that Merlot and Cabernet Sauvignon are very similar since they’re both derived from the same grape: Cabernet Franc.
 So you might notice subtle nuances that remind you of one or the other.

-Regardless of origin, the smooth finish and lasting mouthfeel make Merlot an ideal pick for any occasion and anyone.
+Regardless of origin, the smooth finish and lasting mouthfeel make Merlot an ideal pick for any occasion.

 - Black fruit